cappuccino/cappuccino/README.md

 2. Run `npm set prefix ~/.npm`.
 This will set the default install location for npm to `~/.npm`.
 The reasoning behind this is outlined in the section about permission issues below.

-3. Add this line to your `.zshrc` or equivalent.
+3. Add this line to your `.zshrc` or equivalent config file.
     ```bash
     export PATH="~/.npm/bin:$PATH"
     ```